Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 !!! warning "Runtime limits on login nodes"

-    There is a time limit set for processes on login nodes.
-If you run applications outside of a compute job, it will be stopped automatically after 5 minutes with
+    There is a time limit of 600 seconds set for processes on login nodes.
+Each process running longer than this time limit is automatically killed.
+The login nodes are shared ressources between all users of ZIH system and thus, need to be available and cannot be used for productive runs.

     ```
     CPU time limit exceeded
     ```

-    Please start a job using the [batch system](slurm.md).
+    Please submit extensive application runs to the compute nodes using the [batch system](slurm.md).

 !!! note "Runtime limits are enforced."

     A job is canceled as soon as it exceeds its requested limit.
-Currently, the maximum run time is 7 days.
+Currently, the maximum run time limit is 7 days.

 Shorter jobs come with multiple advantages: